-A zero point (Calibration Blank) and at least two calibration standards, one of which must be at the LOQ, are used to generate the calibration curve.
+A zero point (Calibration Blank) and at least two calibration standards, one of which must be at or below the MRL, are used to generate the calibration curve.
 Typically, three or more calibration standards are used.
 A linear calibration curve is used, and a calibration correlation coefficient of ≥ 0.998 is required.
-The measured concentration of each analyte in the calibration standards must be within ± 10 % of the prepared value.
+The measured concentration of each analyte in the calibration standards must be within ± 10 % of the prepared value and the calibration blank must be < MRL.
+The internal standard response of calibration standards and samples must be within 60 - 140 % of the response in the calibration blank.